ShortlistShortlistedRemoved from shortlist 4

 Portability

-With its dimensions of L23.3 x W17 x H17.8 in, the conventional, open frame design of the Pulsar PG5250 offers stability and allows the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+The dimensions of the Pulsar PG5250, which are L23.3 x W17 x H17.8 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+The generator is designed for ideal use outdoors and in rough environments.

 The 99.5 lbs of the PG5250's dry weight enables you to use it anywhere you will ever need.
 Moreover, its wheel kit and its folding handle will allow you to effortlessly shift it once it's on the ground.